strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Removed the "CardType" field at checkout and now using the jquery.creditCardValidator script to determine the card type on form submit.
 * BUG: No longer setting $order->subtotal and invoice total to the billing amount (vs the initial price) for recurring payments with Cybersource, PayPal Standard, PayPal Express or Twocheckout.
 (Thanks, Joce Nunes)
 * ENHANCEMENT: The search filter will no longer filter out a post that is in a category blocked by one membership level if the user also has access to that content through another category.
+* BUG/ENHANCEMENT: Running email body through wpautop if it doesn't look like HTML.

 = 1.7.14.2 =
 * BUG: Removed the debug call to d($...) that was left in preheaders/checkout.php and would show up when checkout forms were submitted with empty fields.
 (Thanks, Nicolas)